 A Tradition of Growth

-Let’s start at the beginning—a century and nine years ago to be precise.
+Let’s start at the beginning—a century and 10 years ago to be precise.
 It was a time when Black Wall Street in Durham, North Carolina, was at its peak; colleges open to educating African Americans in North Carolina were few; and a prosperous pharmacist and religious educator had a vision and acted on his dream.

 Dr. James E. Shepard, a successful businessman who was thought to be one of the wealthiest African Americans in the United States during the early 1900s, opened the doors of the National Religious Training School and Chautauqua for the Colored Race on July 5, 1910.
 In doing so, he boldly declared its purpose to be “the development in young men and women of the character and sound academic training requisite for real service to the nation.”